Ultimate Guide: Stand up Paddleboarding for Beginners - 2024

 You can consider a narrow high-performance paddleboard if you have extensive experience with other board sports.

-If you see yourself progressing quickly, investing in a paddleboard that will challenge you in the beginning phases is better.
+If you see yourself progressing quickly, it's better to invest in a paddleboard that will challenge you in the beginning phases.

 It's a good process to grow into your paddleboard rather than outgrow it too early.